Light, compact

 # 5 year hydro test date

 The DraXxuS DXS Nitrogen Systems are newer, so they should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase them new.

 Only Co2 and it is alright but compressed air is the way to go.